psycopg/psycopg2/doc/src/connection.rst

         constraints are explained in :ref:`tpc`.

-        The values passed to the method will be available on the returned object as the members `!format_id`, `!gtrid`, `!bqual`.
+        The values passed to the method will be available on the returned object as the members `~psycopg2.extensions.Xid.format_id`,
+        `~psycopg2.extensions.Xid.gtrid`, `~psycopg2.extensions.Xid.bqual`.
         The object also allows accessing to these members and unpacking as a 3-items tuple.

     .. method:: tpc_begin(xid)